WebAssembly/spec/document/core/exec/modules.rst

    \end{array}

 .. note::
-   Checking import types assumes that the :ref:`module instance <syntax-moduleinst>` has already been :ref:`allocated <alloc-module>` and the resulting :ref:`type addresses <syntax-typeaddr>` are available, in order to be substituted for the local :ref:`type indices <syntax-typeidx>` and both types are consistently :ref:`semantic <syntax-typeid>`.
+   Checking import types assumes that the :ref:`module instance <syntax-moduleinst>` has already been :ref:`allocated <alloc-module>` and the resulting :ref:`type addresses <syntax-typeaddr>` are available, in order to :ref:`instantiate <sem>` all relevant types.
    However, this forward reference merely is a way to simplify the specification.
-   In practice, it can be implemented by staging module allocation such that the module's own :math:`type instances <syntax-typeinst>` are pre-allocated in the store before checking imports, and discarded in case the imports fail to type-check.
+   In practice, implementations will likely allocate or canonicalize types beforehand, when *compiling* a module, in a stage before instantiation and before imports are checked.

    Similarly, module :ref:`allocation <alloc-module>` and the :ref:`evaluation <exec-expr>` of :ref:`global <syntax-global>` initializers and :ref:`element segments <syntax-elem>` are mutually recursive because the global initialization :ref:`values <syntax-val>` :math:`\val^\ast` and element segment contents :math:`(\reff^\ast)^\ast` are passed to the module allocator while depending on the module instance :math:`\moduleinst` and store :math:`S'` returned by allocation.
    Again, this recursion is just a specification device.